-In Spreadsheets, several people can work together in the same sheet — all edits are automatically shared in real time.
+In Spreadsheets, several people can work together in the same sheet — all edits are automatically shared.
 Use permissions, revisions, and comments to create a seamless collaborative environment.

 All collaborators must have permission to access a Spreadsheet.
 If you are an Owner, you can check permissions by clicking Permissions on the File toolbar.
 You can set permissions for the spreadsheet as a whole or just the current sheet.

-The Permissions editor shows the current groups and collaborators.
-Use the search box or scroll down the list to find specific collaborators.
-You can use the Filter button in the upper right corner of the dialog box to view collaborators by permission level.
+In Spreadsheet Permissions, you can use the search box or scroll down the list to find collaborators.
+Click the Filter icon to view collaborators by permission level.

 There are three permission levels:

-Owners have full rights to the document and can manage permissions.
+Owners have full rights to the file and can manage permissions.

 Editors can make changes to content and formatting, including adding new sheets.

 Viewers can look at a spreadsheet but can’t make any changes.

 To remove permission, hover over a collaborator’s name and click the that appears on the right.

 With several people working in a spreadsheet, it’s helpful to know which collaborator made changes.
 When you are in a spreadsheet, you can see which cells other collaborators are actively working in by the cell outline color.

 You can also use the Authorship overlay to see which collaborators edited each cell in the current version of the spreadsheet.

 To view the Authorship overlay:

 - Click the History icon in the right toolbar to open the History panel.

 - Click the Authorship toggle to turn on the overlay.

 The Authors legend shows each collaborator’s name next to their color.
-The cell(s) in the spreadsheet change to an author’s color to let you see the most recent edits at a glance.
+The cells in the spreadsheet change to an author’s color to let you see who made the most recent edits.

 Note: You can have up to 20 authors with unique colors.
 Additional authors reuse colors.